ms-iot/content/en-US/win10/samples/I2CPortExpander.md

  * Sets up two timers - One for controlling the LED and another for checking the tactile switch status

-When complete, the variable `i2cPortExpander` will be our handle to the Raspberry Pi 2 I2C bus.
+When complete, the variable `i2cPortExpander` will be our handle to the Raspberry Pi 2 or 3 I2C bus.

 {% highlight C# %}
 private async void InitializeSystem()